Walgreens The Thread

 Wheezing is a symptom that occurs due to inflammation and narrowing of any part of your airway, from your throat to your lungs.
 This can be caused by an allergic reaction, respiratory tract infection, obstruction from a foreign object or other issues.
 The most common causes of chronic wheezing are asthma and chronic obstructive pulmonary disorder (COPD).
 Both conditions cause narrowing and bronchospasms in the small airways of the lungs.
 Causes of wheezing may include the following:

 In some cases, wheezing presents with a cough.
 This may happen if you have an upper respiratory tract infection or asthma, for instance.
-Some people refer to this as a "wheezing cough," but note this is an incorrect term.
+Some people refer to this as a “wheezing cough,” but this is an incorrect term.

 Wheezing in a baby or child